govindKAG/vim-notes/vim notes.md

 - :shell gets you an interactive shell instance from vim direclty.
 You can quit it by saying ctrl+d

-- in command mode press ctrl+r followed by ctrl + w to paste the word that is below the cursor
+- in command mode press ctrl + r followed by ctrl + w to paste the word that is below the cursor

 -  when opening large files switch to absolute line numberings since relative/hybrid line numbering can cause vim to lag,